hardaker/git-soc/README.md

 so I'm starting a new one.

 * [antlink](https://ant.isi.edu/software/antlink/) - great for
-managing a single tree of a lot of repos.
-Similar to:
+managing a single tree of a lot of repos, with support for partial tree-branch checkouts (the default) and grafting of external gitrepos.
+Still a single place for a tree root to exist (though you could symlink in).
+Doesn't support `git annex`.
+We hope to support antlink sub-trees within git-soc.
+Antlink is somewhat similar to but different than:

 * [repo](https://source.android.com/source/using-repo.html) - the repo
   management tool for the android toolkit.
 Again, a large-tree